liip-forks/drupal-ldap/ldap_user/README.txt

 LDAP User Module

-The core functionality of this module is provisioning and storage of an ldap identified user.
+The core functionality of this module is provisioning and storage of an ldap identified Drupal user based on ldap attributes.
+In Drupal 6 this functionality was in ldap_synch, ldap_provision, ldap_profile, etc. This has been moved to one module centered on the Drupal User - LDAP User Entry data.

 -----------------
 hooks relating ldap_user entities and drupal user entities